-In Cross the Finish Referee has the additional duty to supervise the correctness of passage across the finish line, the finish order of competitors and other occurrences like DNS, DNF, DSQ and other rulings.
+In Cross the Finish Referee has the additional duty to supervise the correct passage of the finish line, the finish order of competitors and other occurrences like DNS, DNF, DSQ and other rulings.

 Others responsibilities of the Finish Referee: The Finish Referee will accept protests in the finish area.
 The Finish Referee must report all protests immediately to the other member of the Jury.